These Perks and Benefits Can Help Your Firm Retain Its Top Performers

 Perks are given in addition to benefits and incentives, often to boost work-life balance and workplace happiness.
 The high-tech industry is the current leader when it comes to cool perks, but law firms and non-tech organizations are holding their own with enticements like free food, generous parental leaves, personal concierges and student loan assistance.

 Landing a job with full benefits is part of the American dream, and most legal professionals won’t even consider a position that doesn’t come with an excellent insurance package, as well as a decent vacation policy and 401(k)-match program.
-To truly stand out
+To truly stand out against the competition and to enhance your retention efforts, consider exceeding these expectations.

 How do your benefits stack up with those of the competition?
 Robert Half surveyed more than 740 human resources managers for the 2018 Salary Guides to find out about their company’s non-wage compensation.
 Besides medical, dental, life and vision insurance, here are the most common benefits offered: